Nikhil-Porwal/DE-Zoomcamp/data-platforms/README.md

 **Answer: `time_interval` — incremental based on a time column**

-The `time_interval` strategy is designed for processing data over a specific time window.
-It deletes existing rows for the given interval and re-inserts the freshly processed data, making it ideal for NYC taxi data partitioned by `pickup_datetime`.
+The `time_interval` strategy processes data over a defined time window.
+It replaces data for the specified interval, making it ideal for taxi data partitioned by `pickup_datetime`.

 ---